Happy-Grass/nvim/README.md

-# Re-architecture config for neovim
+# This is a new config for neovim